 Santa Fe, NM– August 31, 2015.
-Leaf Storm Press today announced that it will publish Inside Story: Everyone’s Guide to Reporting and Writing Creative Nonfiction, a book by Julia Goldberg, in Summer 2016.
+Leaf Storm Press today announced that it will publish Inside Story: Everyone’s Guide to Reporting and Writing Creative Nonfiction, a book by Julia Goldberg, in 2016.

 Inside Story tackles the myriad approaches to the burgeoning genre of creative nonfiction—from memoir to criticism to literary journalism—by deeply exploring each stage of the generation, reportage, writing and editing of stories.
 Drawing on and integrating examples and advice from diverse practitioners in the field, Inside Story extends beyond idea and inspiration with practical advice, examples and exercises geared toward everyone from writing students, citizen journalists, bloggers and working writers.